Daniel Shays: Attack and collapse

-Some four thousand people signed confessions acknowledging participation in the events of the rebellion (in exchange for amnesty); several hundred participants were eventually indicted on charges relating to the rebellion.
+Around four thousand people signed confessions acknowledging participation in the events of the rebellion (in exchange for amnesty); several hundred participants were eventually indicted on charges relating to the rebellion.
 Most of these were pardoned under a general amnesty that only excluded a few ringleaders.
 Eighteen men, including Shays, were convicted and sentenced to death.
 Most of these either had their convictions overturned on appeal, were pardoned, or had their sentences commuted.
 Two of the condemned men, John Bly and Charles Rose, were hanged on December 6, 1787.
 Shays was pardoned in 1788 and he returned to Massachusetts from hiding in the Vermont woods.
 He was, however, vilified by the Boston press, who painted him as an archetypal radical opposed to the government.

 Later life

 Shays was later granted a pension by the federal government for the five years he served in the Continental Army without pay.
 Shays lived the last few years of his life in poverty, a heavy drinker.
 He supported himself on his pension and by working a small parcel of land.
 Shays died at age 78 in Sparta, New York and was later buried at the Union Cemetery in Scottsburg.